Blue Bird Mini Bird

-The Blue Bird Mini Bird was a Type B school bus built by Blue Bird Corporation, introduced in 1977.
+The Blue Bird Mini Bird is a Type B school bus built by Blue Bird Corporation, introduced in 1977 and based on the Chevrolet Step Van.
 It was dropped in the early 2000s as market tastes shifted away from Type B school buses.

 Overview

 In 1977, Blue Bird introduced the Mini Bird as a Type B school bus.
 It was designed with a maximum capacity of 38 students, higher than the Type A cutaway vans of the time.
 In the manner of larger Type C and Type D buses, the Mini Bird was designed with a 96" (243 cm) wide body and 77" (195 cm) headroom.
 The Mini Bird's large interior dimensions proved popular with operators that carried special-needs students, which was the primary market for the Mini Bird.

 Over its production life, the Mini Bird changed very little from its introduction.
 Aside from powertrain changes, the most significant changes amounted to a change of the instrument panel in the early 1990s, when the GM-van sourced instruments were replaced with a larger instrument cluster sourced from GM medium-duty trucks (similar to changes also made in the TC/2000).
 In 1995, the round headlights were replaced with square versions.